Python Classes

+A class is a blueprint to create instances.
 Instances are created based on a blueprint called a class.
 A class defines attributes as data and methods as functions associated with it.
-An instance variable contains data unique to each instance.
-When a method from a class is called, it automatically receives the first instance as an argument.

 class Employee: